 This information helps us plan for the future.
 It tells us which services are in demand, and where we might improve.
 But one thing is missing; it doesn’t tell us whether you feel like we actually improved your health.

-That’s why we’re adding a new measure: client health outcomes.
+That’s why we’ve added an extra measure: client health outcomes.

 We’ll be following up after your appointments to ask some simple questions: did we help to improve your health?
-Do you feel better than you did?
+Do you feel better now than you did when you first came in?

-Whether it’s aged care, counselling, dental, or one of our many other services, we want to build a picture of what’s working – and what’s not – so we can focus on effective care that builds better health, better lifestyles and stronger communities.
+Whether it’s aged care, counselling, dental or one of our many other services, we want to build a picture of what’s working – and what’s not – so we can focus on effective care that delivers better health, better lifestyles and strong and inclusive communities.

 Improvement in physical health means clients’ general health got better and they experienced less sickness.